-There are three areas that will require boring or very deep excavations greater than 25 feet deep, which are highlighted in yellow in Figure 1.
-There are a few other areas that require excavations around 20-25 feet.
+There are three areas that will require boring or very deep excavations greater than 25 feet deep, which are highlighted in yellow on Figure 1.
+There are a few other areas that require excavations around 20-25 feet, highlighted in orange on Figure 1.